- 200g carrots

 Prep: 20 mins | Cook:10 mins

 1. Peel and coarsely grate the carrots.
-Finely chop the chilli, scooping out the seeds and white pith if you prefer less heat.
+Finely chop the chilli, scooping out the white pith if you prefer less heat.
 Set aside.

 3. Preheat your grill to high and line a baking tray with foil.
 Set aside.

 4. Set a frying pan on a medium heat.
-Add 1 tbsp oil and swirl to coat the pan.
+Add a splash of oil and swirl to coat the pan.
 Add 4 heaped tbsp of the carrot batter to the pan to make 4 pancakes.
 Fry for 2-4 mins till set around the edges and golden brown underneath.
 Flip the pancakes over with a spatula and fry for another 2-3 mins till set and golden brown all over.
 Lift the pancakes out of the pan and arrange them on the foil-lined baking tray.

 5. Swirl another 1 tbsp oil around the frying pan and add another 4 tbsp batter – you should have used up all the batter.
 Fry for 4-7 mins, flipping halfway through, till the pancakes are set and golden brown.
 Transfer them to the tray with the other pancakes.
 You should have 8 good-sized pancakes.
 Take your frying pan off the heat and set aside.

 6. Halve the block of Bath Soft Cheese, then slice it into 16 small rectangles.
 Arrange 2 rectangles on top of each pancake.
 Slide the tray under the grill and cook for 2-3 mins till the cheese has melted and picked up a little colour.